kenwuuu/pencil-it-in-web/README.md

 - You and your friends lead busy lives, make spontaneous plans and invite your friends to meet you at the hiking trail or the mall with no pressure to attend.
 Or, open your feed and easily join a friend on a simple errand.

+- Your feed shows every event that your friends want you to go to.
+There are no invite lists, your entire friends list can see every event you make.
+- You and your friends lead busy lives, make spontaneous plans and invite your friends to meet you at the hiking trail or the mall with no pressure to attend.
+Or, open your feed and easily join a friend on a simple errand.

 # Onboarding

 ## General Knowledge